CyboBrown/kaantigoApp/README.md

 # Kaantigo - Learn Cebuano

 “Kaantigo – Learn Cebuano” is a language learning app specifically catered towards learning Cebuano.
-This app have the basic important functionalities you need to be able to learn Cebuano.
-Kaantigo™ has a simple user-friendly interface and offers a range of features that make language learning engaging and effective.
+This app has the basic functionalities you need to be able to learn Cebuano.
+Kaantigo™ has a simple, user-friendly interface and offers a range of features that make language learning engaging and effective.

 ## Functionality